 - Chevron – 5.6% yield

-As you approach retirement age, dividend stocks can become an increasingly important part of your portfolio because of the fixed income they offer.
+As you approach retirement age and want to look at how to invest for retirement, dividend stocks can become an increasingly important part of your portfolio because of the fixed income they offer.
 If you’re relatively young, however, you might want to focus more on high risk investments that offer potentially higher returns.

 Top Growth Stocks to Invest £30K